Skip to main content

 NC State University made Fitts-Woolard Hall a top-priority capital project for the university in 2014.
 Using the state flexibility for public-private partnerships to finance construction, NC State set out an ambitious plan to raise private funds for construction of Fitts-Woolard Hall while lobbying for state funding to support half of the $150 million needed to complete the building.

-In fall 2015, the North Carolina legislature passed critical legislation that supports the construction of Fitts-Woolard Hall: $2 million in planning funds, included in the biennial budget, and a $75 million allocation included in the Connect NC bond referendum.
-On March 15, 2016, North Carolinians voted to pass the bond referendum ensuring that $77 million in public funds are available to build Fitts-Woolard Hall.
+In fall 2015, the North Carolina legislature passed critical legislation that supported the construction of Fitts-Woolard Hall: $2 million in planning funds, included in the biennial budget, and a $75 million allocation included in the Connect NC bond referendum.
+On March 15, 2016, North Carolinians voted to pass the bond referendum ensuring that $77 million in public funds were available to build Fitts-Woolard Hall.

 Fitts-Woolard Hall Project Fund

-For information on how to support Fitts-Woolard Hall, please contact Griffin Lamb, executive director of major gifts and campaign planning for the NC State Engineering Foundation at (919) 515-7458 or grlamb@ncsu.edu.
+For information on how to support Fitts-Woolard Hall, please contact Griffin Lamb, Assistant Dean for Philanthropy, at (919) 515-7458 or grlamb@ncsu.edu.

 Project Highlights